-It's MORNING EDITION from NPR News.
-Good morning.
+This is MORNING EDITION from NPR News.
 I'm David Greene.

 RENEE MONTAGNE, HOST:

 And I'm Renee Montagne.

 As of this morning, Panama still doesn't know quite what to do with that North Korean cargo ship its impounded.
 The ship was going through the Panama Canal on its way from Cuba to North Korea.
 And when Panamanian authorities looked inside under thousands of bags of Cuban sugar, they found parts for missiles, jets and radar systems.

 Here to help sort out this discovery is NPR's Tom Gjelten.
 Good morning.

 While South Africa celebrates the 95th birthday of Nelson Mandela on Thursday, the former president and Nobel Peace Prize laureate remains at a Pretoria hospital, where he's been hospitalized since June 8 with a recurring lung infection.